slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 ## Credits
 The extension is packaged using [Bernard Marcelly's excellent __Extension Compiler__](https://wiki.openoffice.org/wiki/Extensions_Packager#Extension_Compiler)
 The conversion of MathType equations is based on the converter originaly included in the [Jex equation editor](http://levine.sscnet.ucla.edu/general/software/jex/), which was ported from Java to Python and adapted.
-The TeXmacs icon is based on an original design by Massimiliano Gubinelli.
+The icon of the TeXmacs toolbar button is based on an original design by Massimiliano Gubinelli.